 \begin{thm} With these definitions of the objects, morphisms, and compositions, skew diagrams of algebras over $\Xc$ form a category. \end{thm} The proof is a straightforward calculation.
 It also follows from Theorem~\ref{Higher thm}, below

 As I have noted, $Z^1(\A,\A)$ is a Lie algebra under the Gerstenhaber bracket.
 It acts on $C^0(\A,\A)$ and on itself by the Gerstenhaber bracket, and the coboundary

 is equivariant, so its image is an ideal, and thus $H^1(\A,\A)$ is a Lie algebra.
 The obvious commutator bracket makes $C^0(\A,\A)$ a Lie algebra and $-\delta$ a homomorphism.
-This suggests that the analogue of $H^1(\A,\A)$ should be a quotient group of $\SAut(\A)$.
+This suggests that the analogue of $H^1(\A,\A)$ should be a quotient of the group $\SAut(\A)$.

 Let $\xi+\upsilon\in Z^1(\A,\A)$ and $\zeta\in C^0(\A,\A)$.
 The Gerstenhaber bracket in these degrees reduces to

 so the action of $(\alpha,v)\in \SAut(\A)$ on $\zeta$ is also just $\alpha\circ_1\zeta$, i.e.,